janosh/svelte-multiselect/readme.md

    loading: boolean = false
    ```

    Whether the component should display a spinner to indicate it's in loading state.
-Use `<slot name='spinner'>` to specify a custom spinner.
+Use `{#snippet spinner()} ... {/snippet}` to specify a custom spinner.

 1. ```ts
    matchingOptions: Option[] = []